Infinite-fold Asymptotic Quantum Advantage in Classical Correlation Sensing: Introduction

 \section{Introduction}

-Given $K$ received signals, the ability to quantify their correlations is of importance in a variety of domains, ranging from signal detection and processing in communications \cite{tensorDecompositionSignalProcessing} over medical signal analysis in important techniques such as electroencephalography, magnetoencephalography or prediction of post-operative complications \cite{tensorDecompositionEEG,tensorDecompositionMEG,tensorDecompositionPredictionOfComplication} over to financial data analysis \cite{tensorDecompositionFinancialMarket}.
-For a more general overview, we refer the reader to \cite{KoBa09}.
+Given $K$ received signals, the ability to quantify their correlations is of importance in a variety of domains, ranging from signal detection and processing in communications \cite{tensorDecompositionSignalProcessing} over medical signal analysis in important techniques such as electroencephalography, magnetoencephalography, or prediction of post-operative complications \cite{tensorDecompositionEEG,tensorDecompositionMEG,tensorDecompositionPredictionOfComplication} over to financial data analysis \cite{tensorDecompositionFinancialMarket}.
+We refer the reader to \cite{KoBa09} for a more general overview.

-Mathematically, the topic is related to tensor decompositions - in fact all above references utilize a tensor structure which is at the heart of the so-called CANDECOMP/PARAFAC decomposition.
-This decomposition can be used as a tool for fitting the received signals to a known structure.
-In the case at hand, this particular structure is given by a Kruskal tensor, which takes for $K=3$ forms such as
+Mathematically, the topic is related to tensor decompositions - in fact, all the above references utilize a tensor structure at the heart of the so-called CANDECOMP/PARAFAC decomposition, which can fit the received signals to a known structure.
+In the case at hand, this particular structure is given by a Kruskal tensor, which takes for $K=3$ forms such as $ \sum_r\lambda_r W^{(1)}_r\otimes W^{(2)}_r\otimes W^{(3)}_r$ in signal processing \cite{tensorDecompositionSignalProcessing} and $\sum_xp(x)w_1(x_1|x)w_2(x_2|x)w_3(x_3|x)$ in information theory \cite{deducingTruth}, where $w_i(x_i|x)$ are conditional probabilities.
+Interestingly, such systems have not been studied from the perspective of quantum theory so far.
+The hidden assumption that a joint piece "$i$" of information (an arbitrary quantum state) is transmitted into various modes $W^{(1)},W^{(2)},W^{(3)}$ or $w_1,w_2,w_3$ is suspicious from the perspective of quantum theory due to the no-cloning theorem \cite{noCloning}.
+However, this is a reasonable assumption in some scenarios, such as classical light sources.